parise22/CoinSpot_PythonAPI/README.md

 # CoinSpot Python API
-A CoinSpot API module for Python 3 and above.
+A CoinSpot API for Python 3 and above.

 -Work in progress-